 - This year we learned the basics of navigation and how to live on board from experienced captains, coupled with an intense documentation on the subject (books, blogs, forums on navigation).
 This opened new doors for us: firstly in order to find more easily captains willing to take little experienced crew members like us; secondly to find volunteering missions in Hong-Kong on boats!

 - Still in Hong Kong, Julien bought a new lens for his camera (via Facebook Market).
 But the seller didn’t want to sell separately the camera body and the lens Julien was looking for… Julien ended up buying the whole thing, bargaining the price.
 We now have 2 cameras (Sony hybrids), that made me start travel photography, thanks to Julien’s tips.
+Some of my first pictures were used to illustrate our post ‘Hiking through the past on Lamma Island‘!

 Our carbon footprint